grame-cncm/FAST/web/docs/index.md

 ## Timeline

-FAST will begin in March 2021 and will last 42 months.
+FAST begun in March 2021 and will last 42 months.

 ## Partners